Lifeissimple-zxc/amst_re/README.md

 *Amst RE* (Amsterdam Real Estate) is a framework that automates house hunting in the Netherlands.
 It does so by fetching data from [Funda](https://www.funda.nl/) and [Pararius](https://www.pararius.com).
 It enables to react to new listings faster thus increasing one's chances for a successful bid.

-It has Amst because it was initially developed it for Amstedam specifically, but it can monitor any city as of today.
+It has Amst in its name because it was initially developed it for Amstedam.
+Today it can cover any city in the Netherlands.

 The process is simple and consists of the following steps: